Alternating Differentiation for Optimization Layers: Primal Differentiation

 where $G=[-I,I]^T$ and $h=[\textbf{0},\textbf{u}]^T$.
 Taking the gradient of the first-order optimality condition (\ref{firstorder}), (\ref{qpgrad}) can be replaced by

 Similarly, the formulation of primal gradient update of the constrained Softmax layer is:

 \end{proof}

 From Table \ref{tab_layers}, we can see the implementation of primal differentiation for the constrained Sparsemax layers \cite{malaviya2018sparse} and the quadratic optimization layers \cite{optnet:amos2017optnet} are quite simple.
-The Jacobian matrix involved in the primal update keeps the same during the iteration, thus the computational complexity of Alt-Diff for these layers reduces to $\mathcal{O}(kn^2)$.
+The Jacobian matrix involved in the primal update keeps the same during the iteration.